 The 6-person tent with the largest floor area in our review is the Kodiak Canvas Flex-Bow Deluxe 6-Person.

 But if you include the screen room, the Coleman Elite WeatherMaster 6-Person is a bit larger.
-If you are interested in having multiple rooms in the tent, check out our reviews of the best 2 room tent and best 3 room tent.
+If you are interested in having multiple rooms in the tent, check out our reviews of the best 2 room tent.

 How To Know If You Need a Budget, Mid-Range, or High-End camping Tent?